AdobeDocs/experience-platform.en/help/dashboards/guides/account-profiles.md

 ### [Account profiles added](#account-profiles-added)

 This widget uses a colour coded bar chart to illustrate the count of profiles added to an account over a given period of time, and the proportion of different industries that constitute these added profiles.
 The industries are colour coded, and a key provides the colour coding information for the different industries that make up the bar chart.
 The time period of analysis is selected from the widget dropdown menus.
-The bar chart can be visualized over 30 days, 90 days, and 12 month periods.
+The bar chart can be visualized over a 30 day, 90 day, and a 12 month period.

 >[!NOTE]
 >